jeanschuchardt/jeanschuchardt/README.md

 ### Hi there 👋

-hi, i'm [Jean Schuchardt](https://www.linkedin.com/in/jeanschuchardt/), full stack web developer and a freelance software engineer from Brazil.
+hi, I'm [Jean Schuchardt](https://www.linkedin.com/in/jeanschuchardt/), full stack web developer and a freelance software engineer from Brazil.
-😄 Pronouns: He/Him

-- 🔭 I’m currently working with microservices using spring-boot on java
+- 🔭 I’m currently working on graphql project with java/spring-boot app
-- 🌱 I have back to the basics and I'm refreshing my mind with design patterns and spring framework concepts.
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on stack overflow, and here on github.
+- 👯 I’m looking to collaborate on leetcode question
+- 🤔 I’m looking for help with system design and design patterns
+- 💬 Ask me about any thing I'm allways open to talk
+- 📫 How to reach me: at linkedind https://www.linkedin.com/in/jeanschuchardt/
+- 😄 Pronouns: He/Him

 <!--